 In the broader realm of communication-efficient distributed deep learning, a wide variety of methods has been proposed to reduce the amount of communication during the training process.
 Chen et al.~\cite{chen2019communication} propose a layerwise asynchronous update scheme that updates the parameters of the deep layers less frequently than those of the shallow layers.
 Mills et al.~\cite{mills2019communication} adapt FedAvg to use a distributed form of Adam optimization and compress the uploaded parameters.
 Jeong et al.~\cite{jeong2018communication} develop federated distillation that follows an online version of knowledge distillation to compress the model.
 Reisizadeh et al.~\cite{reisizadeh2020fedpaq} present a periodic averaging and quantization approach to reduce communication costs.
-However, these works only target uplink communication compression and are developed for synchronous frameworks that neglect the real-life scenario in which the straggler problem is a common phenomenon in learning on end devices.
-Besides the above mentioned server-worker topology, communication bottleneck via quantization and compression in distributed learning has also gained considerable attention in serverless approaches \cite{koloskova2019decentralized,wang2019matcha,reisizadeh2019exact}.
-While such techniques can be used to reduce communication cost in federated learning, the network topology without a server in distributed learning is fundamentally different and is thus orthogonal to our approach.
+However, these works only target uplink communication compression and are developed for synchronous frameworks that neglect the real-world scenario where stragglers are common.
+In addition to the above mentioned server-client topology, solving communication bottlenecks via quantization and compression has also gained considerable attention in decentralized training~\cite{koloskova2019decentralized,wang2019matcha,reisizadeh2019exact}.
+While such techniques can be used to reduce communication costs in FL, a decentralized network topology in distributed learning without a server is fundamentally different and is thus orthogonal to our approach.

 Our proposed communication-efficient federated learning framework combines synchronous and asynchronous updates together to mitigate the challenge associated with stragglers and improve model convergence rate.
 We apply a weighted aggregation strategy on server to improve the model's prediction performance and compress both the uplink and downlink communications.